1983: Larry Bell began homebrewing, later opens homebrew supply store.

 On April 25, 2013, Upper Hand Brewery – a division of Bell’s Brewery, Inc. – was officially announced.
 This new brewery is located in Escanaba, in Michigan’s Upper Peninsula.

-It officially opened in November 2014 and offers an entirely new line of beers available both in bottles and on draught across the U.P.
+It officially opened in November 2014 and offers an entirely new and separate line of beers available both in bottles and on draught across the U.P.